fastify/fastify/docs/Reference/Routes.md

 - `/v1/user`
 - `/v2/user`

-You can do this as many times as you want, it works also for nested `register` and routes parameter are supported as well.
+You can do this as many times as you want, it also works for nested `register`, and route parameters are supported as well.
 Be aware that if you use [`fastify-plugin`](https://github.com/fastify/fastify-plugin) this option will not work.

 #### Handling of / route inside prefixed plugins

-The `/` route has a different behavior depending on if the prefix ends with `/` or not.
+The `/` route has different behavior depending on if the prefix ends with `/` or not.
 As an example, if we consider a prefix `/something/`, adding a `/` route will only match `/something/`.
 If we consider a prefix `/something`, adding a `/` route will match both `/something` and `/something/`.